hmrc/digital-engagement-platform-audit/README.md

 `sbt run`

 Dependencies will also need to be started from source or using service manager.
-If you started all the required services using DIGITAL_ENGAGEMENT_PLATFORM_ALL, you will need to 'sm --stop DIGITAL_ENGAGEMENT_PLATFORM_AUDIT' prior to running from source.
+If you started all the required services using DIGITAL_ENGAGEMENT_PLATFORM_AUDIT_ALL, you will need to 'sm --stop DIGITAL_ENGAGEMENT_PLATFORM_AUDIT' prior to running from source.

 ## Manually trigger using Postman locally